Lower Moors (St Mary's)

 The Lower Moors is a wetland between Hugh Town and Old Town Bay on St Mary's, the largest island in the Isles of Scilly.
 The Isles of Scilly are an archipelago off the southwestern tip of the Cornish peninsula of Great Britain.

-The site is owned and managed by the Isles of Scilly Wildlife Trust and is within the Isles of Scilly Area of Outstanding Natural Beauty.
+The site is owned by the Duchy of Cornwall and managed by the Isles of Scilly Wildlife Trust and is within the Isles of Scilly Area of Outstanding Natural Beauty.
 First designated as a Site of Special Scientific Interest (SSSI) in 1971 for its range of wetland habitats; it is an important feeding station for migrating and wintering birds such as common snipe and water rail.
-In 2007 Cavell Smith found a great blue heron; the first confirmed record for Britain.
-The second British record for great blue heron also occurred on Lower Moor and, was also found by Cavell Smith.
+In 2007 Ashley Fisher found a great blue heron; the first confirmed record for Britain.
+The second British record for great blue heron also occurred on Lower Moor and, was also found by Ashley Fisher.